-The Board of School Trustees ("Board"), a seven-member group, has governance responsibilities over all activities related to public elementary and secondary education within the jurisdiction of the District.
-The Board is elected by the public and has the exclusive power and duty to govern and oversee the management of the public schools of the District.
-All powers and duties not specifically delegated by statute to the Texas Education Agency ("TEA") or to the State Board of Education are reserved for the Board, and the TEA may not substitute its judgment for the lawful exercise of those powers and duties by the Board.
-The District receives funding from local, state and federal government sources and must comply with the requirements of those funding entities.
-However, the District is not included in any other governmental reporting entity and there are no component units included within the District's reporting entity.
+The Board of School Trustees (Board), a seven member group, has governance responsibilities over all activities related to public elementary and secondary education within the jurisdiction of the District.
+The Board is elected by the public and as a body corporate has the exclusive power and duty to govern and oversee the management of the public schools of the District.
+All powers and duties not specifically delegated by statute to the Texas Education Agency (Agency) or to the State Board of Education are reserved for the Board, and the Agency may not substitute its judgment for the lawful exercise of those powers and duties by the Board.
+The District is not included in any other governmental "reporting entity" as defined by GASB in its Statement No. 14, "The Financial Reporting Entity."
+There are no component units included within the reporting entity.